laninsky/GBS_SNP_filter/README.md

 Petr Danecek, Adam Auton, Goncalo Abecasis, Cornelis A. Albers, Eric Banks, Mark A. DePristo, Robert Handsaker, Gerton Lunter, Gabor Marth, Stephen T. Sherry, Gilean McVean, Richard Durbin and 1000 Genomes Project Analysis Group.
 2011.
 The Variant Call Format and VCFtools.
 Bioinformatics. http://dx.doi.org/10.1093/bioinformatics/btr330

 # Version history

+1.0.1: Fix for bug that arose when all samples in a population were removed due to the missing filter.
+Minor changes to README.md.

 1.0.0: Tested on a single data set so far, and working.
 If any issues on your data set, please log an issue.
 Scripts are confirmed to work with these versions of software/libraries: VCFtools/0.1.14-gimkl-2017a-Perl-5.24.1, PLINK/1.09b3.32, R/3.5.0-gimkl-2017a, stringr v 1.3.1, readr v 1.1.1, and dplyr v 0.7.4